 Roll Red Roll‘s impact campaign focuses on engaging men and boys to become leaders in the solution to end violence against women.
 The campaign works with communities, schools, teams and parents on the fight to end rape culture.
 The impact campaign is supported by the Fledgling Fund, Bertha Foundation, Perspective and the Ford Foundation.

-Nancy Schwartzman is a documentary film director, producer, and media strategist who uses storytelling and technology to create safer communities for women and girls.
-ROLL RED ROLL is her feature film debut, and premiered at the Tribeca Film Festival and at Hot Docs.
-She is the winner of the Adrienne Shelly Foundation’s Excellence in Filmmaking Award.
-Her first film, THE LINE, a documentary examining consent was used by the White House for an impact campaign around sexuality, and her follow-up film XOXOSMS, was on PBS/POV and BBC exploring love between two teenagers, bridged by technology.
+Nancy released a companion short film Anonymous Comes To Town, co-produced with the Tribeca Film Institute and Gucci’s Chime for Change, which garnered over a million views on the Guardian.
+Her first film, The Line (2010), a short documentary examining consent was used by the White House for a campaign around sexuality, and her follow-up film xoxosms (2013), was on PBS/POV and BBC exploring love between two teenagers, bridged by technology.

 A globally recognized human rights activist, Nancy is a tech founder and created the Obama/Biden’s White House award-winning mobile app Circle of 6 designed to reduce sexual violence among America’s youth and college students.
 Over 350,000 people in 36 countries use Circle of 6 and it is currently being adapted for journalists working in Mexico in partnership with Article 19 and the Guardian Project.
 She has presented her work at the White House, the United Nations, TEDxSheffield, CNN, Forbes, Good Pitch, DOCNYC and at over 60 colleges and universities.
 She is a graduate of Columbia University.